RoquetteTenreiro/Yield.Mapping/YM.md

 library("ggpubr")
 ```

-Main shapes are uploaded, these include a specific polygon shapefile of the considered plot harvested data (in this case we will work on "field 36" data) and the general shapefiles with all plot boundaries to be included in our analysis.
+Main shapes are uploaded, these include a specific polygon shapefile with the considered plot harvested data (in this case we will work with "field 36" data) and the general shapefiles with the georeferenced boundaries of all plots to be included in our analysis.

 ```{r}
 rm(list=ls())